Top 6 Family Activities to do in Morzine this Summer!

 Rafting trips are generally 2-2.5 hours in total and include all the equipment, a safety briefing and transportation to the take-off point.

-For this summer, Frogs have introduced new procedures in line with the Covid-19 measures.
-You can read all about them in their blog, but they include how their wetsuits are disinfected and quarantined 24hours before the next group use them.
-Social distancing and a flexible booking policy is in place, however, be sure to pre book as August will be busy!
+You can read any COVID measures in their blog, but they include how their wetsuits are disinfected and quarantined.
+Be sure to pre book as August will be busy!

 How To Book